-- 19.1 The following documents of the trust are to be available for inspection by members of the public at all reasonable times and shall be available on the trust's website, in line with the trust's Freedom of Information Policy: - 19.1.1 a copy of the current constitution; - 19.1.2 a copy of the latest annual accounts and of any report of the external auditor on them; - 19.1.3 a copy of the report of any other external auditor of the trust's affairs appointed by the Council of Governors; - 19.1.4 a copy of the latest annual report; - 19.2 The trust shall also make the following documents relating to a special administration of the trust available for inspection by members of the public free of charge at all reasonable times: - a copy of any order made under section 65D (appointment of trust special administrator), 65J (power to extend time), 65KC (action following Secretary of State's rejection of final report), 65L (trusts coming out of administration) or 65LA (trusts to be dissolved) of the 2006 Act; - 19.2.2 a copy of any report laid under section 65D (appointment of trust special administrator) of the 2006 Act; - 19.2.3 a copy of any information published under section 65D (appointment of trust special administrator) of the 2006 Act;
+- 19.1 The following documents of the trust are to be available for inspection by members of the public at all reasonable times and shall be available on the trust's website, in line with the trust's Freedom of Information Policy: - 19.1.1 a copy of the current constitution; - 19.1.2 a copy of the latest annual accounts and of any report of the external auditor on them; - 19.1.3 a copy of the report of any other external auditor of the trust's affairs appointed by the Council of Governors; - 19.1.4 a copy of the latest annual report; - 19.2 The trust shall also make the following documents relating to a special administration of the trust available for inspection by members of the public free of charge at all reasonable times: - 19.2.1 a copy of any order made under section 65D (appointment of trust special administrator), 65J (power to extend time), 65KC (action following Secretary of State's rejection of final

-- 19.2.5 a copy of any statement provided under section 65F (administrator's draft report) of the 2006 Act; - 19.2.6 a copy of any notice published under section 65F (administrator's draft report), 65G (consultation plan), 65H (consultation requirements), 65J (power to extend time), 65KA (NHS Improvement's decision), 65KB (Secretary of State's response to NHS Improvement's decision), 65KC (action following Secretary of State's rejection of final report) or 65KD (Secretary of State's response to re-submitted final report) of the 2006 Act; - 19.2.7 a copy of any statement published or provided under section 65G (consultation plan) of the 2006 Act; - 19.2.8 a copy of any final report published under section 65I (administrator's final report) of the 2006 Act; - 19.2.9 a copy of any statement published under section 65J (power to extend time) or 65KC (action following Secretary of State's rejection of final report) of the 2006 Act; and, - 19.2.10 a copy of any information published under section 65M (replacement of trust special administration) of the 2006 Act. - 19.3 Any person who requests a copy of, or extract from any of the above documents, is to be provided with a copy.
+- report), 65L (trusts coming out of administration) or 65LA (trusts to be dissolved) of the 2006 Act; - 19.2.2 a copy of any report laid under section 65D (appointment of trust special administrator) of the 2006 Act; - 19.2.3 a copy of any information published under section 65D (appointment of trust special administrator) of the 2006 Act; - 19.2.4 a copy of any draft report published under section 65F (administrator's draft report) of the 2006 Act; - 19.2.5 a copy of any statement provided under section 65F (administrator's draft report) of the 2006 Act; - 19.2.6 a copy of any notice published under section 65F (administrator's draft report), 65G (consultation plan), 65H (consultation requirements), 65J (power to extend time), 65KA (NHS Improvement's decision), 65KB (Secretary of State's response to NHS Improvement's decision), 65KC (action following Secretary of State's rejection of final report) or 65KD (Secretary of State's response to re-submitted final report) of the 2006 Act; - 19.2.7 a copy of any statement published or provided under section 65G (consultation plan) of the 2006 Act; - 19.2.8 a copy of any final report published under section 65l (administrator's final report) of the 2006 Act; - 19.2.9 a copy of any statement published under section 65J (power to extend time) or 65KC (action following Secretary of State's rejection of final report) of the 2006 Act; and, - 19.2.10 a copy of any information published under section 65M (replacement of trust special administration) of the 2006 Act. - 19.3 Any person who requests a copy of, or extract from any of the above documents, is to be provided with a copy.
 If the person requesting a copy or extract is not a member of the trust, the trust may impose a reasonable charge for doing so.